17 Things You Should Know Before Renting a Car in Portugal

 What is the cheapest rental car agency in Portugal?

-It depends on many factors as well.
-There is not the cheapest one that I know of, but if you use Discover Car you will find out.
+It depends on many other factors as well.
+I’m not familiar with the cheapest one, but if you use Discover Car, you’ll find out.

 What do they speak in Portugal?

-In Portugal, they speak Portuguese, as the official language but you will find that in most touristy towns, people would understand and speak English.
+In Portugal, Portuguese is the official language, but in most touristy towns, people will also understand and speak English.

 Renting a car in Portugal: final thoughts!

-So if you wanted to rent a car in Portugal but still weren’t sure about it, we hope we have helped you clear your mind and given you some useful tips on how and where to rent a car.
+If you’re still unsure about renting a car in Portugal, we hope we’ve helped clear your mind and provided some valuable tips on how and where to rent a car.

-Renting a car in Portugal is very easy.
-Just make sure you book in advance pack your driver’s license, purchase your
+Renting a car in Portugal is a straightforward process.
+Just make sure to book in advance, pack your driver’s license, purchase travel insurance and full car rental insurance, buy a local SIM card, and download Google Maps.
+You’re all set to go!

 Enjoy Portugal!